 Taking the plane in also allows you to experience Pyongyang International Airport, which was renovated in 2015.
 It is now quite a grand and cheerfully decorated complex, with a series of shops and restaurants and even a chocolate fondue fountain.

-Travelling into North Korea by Train
+Traveling into North Korea by Train

 The other main option is to take the train in.
 Most people take the train from Beijing to Pyongyang Station.
 This train departs in the late afternoon, and goes through Northeast China during the night, during which tourists sleep on the beds provided.
 It then reaches the China-North Korea border around midday the next day.
 Several hours are spent going through exit customs on the Chinese in Dandong, then crossing the Amnok River, which forms the border, before entering Sinuiju on the North Korean side and going through North Korea entry customs.

 After entering North Korea, tourists get to enjoy the scenery of the North Korean countryside for about five hours before reaching Pyongyang.
-For many, this is the highlight, as the natural landscapes are beautiful and travellers get to pass through a series of ordinary North Korean towns and farms to get a glimpse of normal life in this mysterious country.
+For many, this is the highlight, as the natural landscapes are beautiful and travelers get to pass through a series of ordinary North Korean towns and farms to get a glimpse of normal life in this mysterious country.

 The train offers more chances to socialise, with the other tourists, as well as friendly North Koreans and Chinese on board.
-Meals are offered in the restaurant car, where travellers can knock back a few drinks over a conversation.
+Meals are offered in the restaurant car, where travelers can knock back a few drinks over a conversation.

 Tourists can also take the train in from Russia, even all the way from Moscow.
 These routes go to the northeast of the country, and to Pyongyang, and are quite the journey!
 The train option is also cheaper than the plane, but unfortunately, due to North Korean tourist regulations, cannot be taken by the US and Japanese tourists.